SLENDERMAN95/Experiments/README.md

 ### Time
 Tells you what time it is.
 Not like you dont have a clock in your pocket, corner of the screen, and/or wrist.
 But heres one that's hands free "...Time"

+### IMDB/RT Support

+Get the information such as cast, director, release, synopsis from IMDB.
+Its hit or miss, I'm not a pro.
+Will tweak a bit to make a smoother interaction "Search...movie/actor/series/documentary..."